 4. Then, set the budget for your garden design

-A new-look garden can be very expensive, especially when it comes to contemporary design, where a clean finish is essential.
+A new-look garden can be very expensive, especially when it comes to modern garden designs, where a clean finish is essential.
 Some garden designers will recommend spending 5 to 15 per cent of the house value on the garden, which, in turn, will add a similar, if not larger amount, to the value of your home.
 Others talk about allocating at least £100 per square metre of garden, although some will double this figure.

-Work out how much you can afford to spend and see our cheap garden ideas to see where you can make savings easily.
+Work out how much you can afford to spend and see where you can make savings easily.
 Unfortunately, setting a simple rate for metres squared or percentage of house value isn’t the most reliable way to work out the cost of your garden design if going through a professional, as there are so many options and it will largely depend on your chosen design, the state of the plot when you begin, and the elements you wish to include.

 Other high-cost practices include the desire for instant impact, such as complex shapes and curves in garden borders; requirements for extreme accuracy; fixed design details with no ability to adapt on site; and hiring specialist tradespeople that have to travel some distance.